operator-framework/operator-sdk/README.md

 ## Up and running

 At this step we actually have a functional operator already.

+The default operator behaviour as seen in the entrypoint `cmd/memcached-operator/main.go` is to watch for Deployments in the default namespace and print out their names.

+> Note: This example watches Deployments for the APIVersion `apps/v1` which is only present in k8s versions 1.9+.
+So for k8s versions < 1.9 change the APIVersion to something that is supported e.g `apps/v1beta1`.

 To see it, first build the memcached-operator container and then push it to a public registry:

 ```
 operator-sdk build quay.io/example/memcached-operator:v0.0.1